kaylendog/kali/spec/SPECIFICATION.typ

 Kali comes with a standard library that provides a wide range of functionality, including data structures, algorithms, and utilities.

+= Kali Virtual Machine

+Kali is designed to run on a virtual machine, namely the Kali Virtual Machine (KVM).
+This stack-based bytecode interpreter is capable of executing compiled Kali programs using a somewhat simple instruction set.

+#table(
+  columns: 3,
+  "Name", "Opcode", "Description",
+  "NOP", "0x00", "No operation"
+)

 = Interoperability

 = Tooling

 == Compiler

+The compiler is a collection of tools used to compile Kali source code into its bytecode representation.

+== Parser

+The parser is a fully-fledged LALR(1) parser generated using the `lalrpop` parser generator.
+It constructs the AST from the source code directly with no intermediate representation.

+== Passes

 == Formatter